GrafiteInc/bmx/README.md

 ## Why?

 A great question you may find yourself asking is why do this at all?
 There is tailwind and there are lots of parts built into Bootstrap already.
-Its true that Tailwind is great, howver I predominantly use Bootstrap and its utlities are lacking.
-This collection of animations, utities, and small bonus pieces are all built around Bootstrap's variables ensuring that anything added follows suit with the standard Bootstrap feel.
-This to me covers 95% of the needed aspects of designing and making any modern website.
+Its true that Tailwind is great, however we predominantly use Bootstrap and its utlities are lacking.
+This collection of animations, utilities, and small bonus pieces are all built around Bootstrap's variables ensuring that anything added follows suit with the standard Bootstrap feel.
+This to us covers 95% of the needed aspects of designing and making any modern website.

 ##### Author(s):
 * [Matt Lantz](https://github.com/mlantz) ([@mattylantz](http://twitter.com/mattylantz), mattlantz at gmail dot com)